Cat Breeding - queens and kings - the male - part one

 See in the cat world, we consider it very unethical to buy and sell cats not bred by the breeder.

 Next, look for a good male that can offer the most for your program.
 Ok ...I brought up the word program.
 What is a program??

 - A breeding program is not all about making kittens.

 - A breeding program is not about making money.

-- And a breeding program is NOT about trophies!
+- A breeding program is NOT about trophies!

-A breeding program is selecting a breed and working within the breed to improve the genetics- personality and all while improving type.
-A breeding program is understanding your breed- inside and out- and learning your own lines as you start, work them thru and reproduce- so when you add in new lineage- you are prepared for improving what you are working with and not creating any new genetic issues.
+A breeding program is selecting a breed and working within the breed to improve the genetics, personality, and all while improving type.
+A breeding program is understanding your breed inside and out, and learning your own lines as you start, working them through and reproducing so when you add in new lineage, you are prepared for improving what you are working with and not creating any new genetic issues.

-Ok- so why do you need to purchase the male first?
+So why do you need to purchase the male first?
 Simple!
-Your male will take longer to develop- mature and get his hormones.
+Your male will take longer to develop, mature and get his hormones.
 He needs to be ready to breed when the queens are ready.
-Otherwise- by the time the male matures and has live sperm- your queen may have had several cycle- developed cystic ovaries and or an pyo and now may never be able to reproduce for you.
+Otherwise, by the time the male matures and has live sperm, your queen may have had several cycles, developed cystic ovaries and/or a pyo and now may never be able to reproduce for you.

 Continue to part 2- more about the selection of your queens!
 I hope this article is helpful advice for you. :-)